 Establishing a business involves a lot of thought and consideration.
 One of the main decisions is the one regarding the legal structure of the company.
 After making this weighty decision, you may be able to watch your business grow.
 Nothing beats this sense of achievement.

 Obviously, it is important to get acquainted with the elements that feature each structure, and the aspects that distinguish the two.

 This decision has implications for legal, tax and financial liabilities.
-It’s also crucial for the amount of paperwork you’ll have to make, and the way in which your peers will perceive you.
+It’s also crucial for the amount of paperwork you’ll have to make for setting up your business, and the way in which your peers will perceive you.
 Of course, we couldn’t say that there is a straightforward answer that applies in all scenarios.
 Different legal structures are meant to fit distinct situations.
 Let’s find out more!

 What Is a Sole Trader?

 Firstly, freelancers who wish to embrace a simple approach might consider working as sole traders.
 This is a rather uncomplicated decision that will enable you to concentrate on getting work done at the highest standard.

 In order to function as a sole trader, you need to contact HMRC so that you can register for self-assessment.
 This could be easily done online.
 You are expected to enter your yearly earnings.
 Afterward, the system calculates the taxes you must pay.

 Sole proprietorship represents a company owned by a single individual.
 He/she has ultimate control of the way in which it operates.
 He/she owns the assets generated by the company and the profit it produces.
 Naturally, their accounting requirements are less cumbersome than in the case of a limited company.